QUOTES-Reactions to Russia's strike on Ukraine's Odesa port | Law-Order

 Following is global reaction: UNITED NATIONS SPOKESPERSON

 "The Secretary-General (Antonio Guterres) unequivocally condemns reported strikes today in the Ukrainian port of Odesa.
 Yesterday, all parties made clear commitments on the global stage to ensure the safe movement of Ukrainian grain and related products to global markets.
-These products are desperately needed to address the global food crisis and ease the suffering of millions of people in need around the globe.
-Full implementation by the Russian Federation, Ukraine and Turkey is imperative."
+These products are desperately needed to address the global food crisis and ease the suffering of millions of people in need around the globe."
 UKRAINIAN PRESIDENT VOLODYMYR ZELENSKIY

 "This proves only one thing: no matter what Russia says and promises, it will find ways not to implement it (the grain deal)."
 RUSSIA